ScoopInstaller/Scoop/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have ensured that I am targeting the `develop` branch.
 - [ ] I have updated the documentation accordingly.
 - [ ] I have updated the tests accordingly.
+- [ ] I have added an entry in the CHANGELOG.